VirginiaDooley/antiracism-action-tracker/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 This app uses the Google Sheets API for the backend database, built with node.js.
+My intention is to make entering actions as simple as possible for non-technical users.

-My intention was to make entering actions as simple as possible for non-technical users.
+The express server needs to run concurrently to the React apps.

-The express server needs to run concurrently to the React app front end.
+To run the server and ensure your front end has access to data:
-To run the node.js app and ensure your front end has access to data:
+Open a new terminal window in the same directory and enter:
-Open a new terminal window in the same directory and enter: ### `node index.js`
+### `node index.js`